 4. Implement the plan

 Once you have created a plan of action, it’s time to implement it and ensure that your employees can reach their goals.
-Provide easily accessible training opportunities and materials – like pre-prepared templates – for them to achieve their targets, and offer continuous support and guidance along the way if needed.
+Provide easily accessible training opportunities and materials – like pre-prepared templates – for employees to achieve their targets, and offer continuous support and guidance along the way if needed.
 It’s vital you follow through with every step of your action plan, or you risk losing your team's confidence.
+Development programs software can help automate this process, making it a seamless experience for both administrators and participants.

 5. Monitor progress and adjust as necessary